Huo Qubing

-Huo Qubing (140 BC – October 117 BC) was a Chinese military general and politician of the Western Han dynasty during the reign of Emperor Wu of Han.
+Huo Qubing (140 – c.
+October 117 BC), formerly romanized as Ho Ch'ü-ping, was a Chinese military general and politician of the Western Han dynasty during the reign of Emperor Wu of Han.
 He was a nephew of the general Wei Qing and Empress Wei Zifu (Emperor Wu's wife), and a half-brother of the statesman Huo Guang.
-The Records of the Grand Historian by the ancient scholar Sima Qian also list him as a male favorite (i.e., lover) of the Emperor.
 Along with Wei Qing, he led a campaign into the Gobi Desert of what is now Mongolia to defeat the Xiongnu nomadic confederation, winning decisive victories such as the Battle of Mobei in 119 BC.
+Huo Qubing was one of the most legendary commanders in Chinese history and still lives on in Chinese culture today.